 Every child deserves the chance to grow into a healthy, productive adult.

-We focus our support of education on at-risk students served by school districts in communities where we have a presence:
+We focus our philanthropy on education to help improve opportunities for all students in school districts where we have a presence:

-- We serve young children through programs that encourage parent engagement, stimulate development of language and literacy skills and foster a true love of learning.
+- We serve young children through early literacy programs that encourage parent engagement, stimulate development of language and literacy skills, and foster a true love of learning.

-- We serve children from pre-kindergarten through middle school with year-round enrichment programs, both school-based and after-school.
-Our support for summer programs helps minimize the loss of academic skills during school vacations.
+- We serve children from pre-kindergarten through middle school with year-round educational programs, both school-based and after-school.
+We support in-school programs that focus on literacy, core curriculum and science, technology, engineering and math (STEM) disciplines.
+We also support summer programs that help minimize the loss of academic skills during school vacations.

 - At the high school level and beyond, we support programs that motivate and equip students for higher education and potential career choices.
-These programs range from mentoring and job training to high school equivalency and ESL or other local language programs.
+Subject areas include language and STEM as well as business, entrepreneurial and communications skills.

-In addition to our direct grantmaking, we encourage employees to donate their talent and expertise through skills-based volunteerism.
-From tutoring to participation on nonprofit boards, employees across the company donate thousands of hours each year to help children and families in our communities.
+In addition to our direct grant-making, we encourage employees to donate their talent and expertise through skills-based volunteerism.
+From mentoring to participation on nonprofit boards, employees across the company donate thousands of hours each year to help children and families in our communities.

 Our educational partners include: